G.hn: HomeGrid Forum

+The HomeGrid Forum is a non-profit trade group promoting G.hn.
+The Forum includes over 50 members, categorized as non-profit (primarily academic) contributors, participant service providers, promoters, adopters, and liaisons (other similar fora or associations).

 Vendors

-Vendors promoting G.hn include MaxLinear, ReadyLinks Inc, Lantiq, devolo AG, microprocessor manufacturer Intel, system-on-a-chip vendor Sigma Designs, and Xingtera, which announced a product in January 2013.
+Vendors promoting G.hn include MaxLinear, ReadyLinks Inc, Lantiq, devolo AG, microchip manufacturer Intel, system-on-a-chip vendor Sigma Designs, and Xingtera, which announced a product in January 2013.

 The first live public demonstration of G.hn interoperability was shown at CES, January 10–13, 2012 by Lantiq, Marvell Technology Group, Metanoia, and Sigma Designs.

 Service providers

 On February 26, 2009, as part of a HomePNA press release, AT&T (which makes use of wireline home networking as part of its U-Verse IPTV service) expressed support for the work developed by ITU-T creating standards for home networking, including G.hn.

 Service providers like AT&T promoted G.hn for: